Your Financial Aid Offer: How to Accept Financial Aid from SMC

 It is your responsibility to repay any disbursed funds for which you have become ineligible.
 It is also your responsibility to pay any current term charges that your aid does not cover.

 You must notify the SMC Office of Financial Aid immediately if you are attending another institution simultaneously to SMC and are receiving aid there as well.
 Failure to notify us may jeopardize your eligibility for aid at SMC.

 The US Department of Education publishes basic eligibility criteria for federal student aid programs online at http://studentaid.ed.gov/eligibility.
 Federal student aid includes Federal Pell Grant, FSEOG (Grants), Subsidized and Unsubsidized Loans, PLUS Loans, and Federal College Work-Study.

 To receive funds from any federal aid program, with the exception of Federal Pell Grant, you must be enrolled in at least six hours each semester.
 If your scheduled Federal Pell Grant permits, you may receive Pell funds if enrolled for fewer than six hours.
-Some types of assistance, such as institutional scholarships, require that you be enrolled in at least twelve hours each semester.

 All federal aid programs require that recipients be candidates for degrees offered by the College.
 Your award is based on the assumption that you will enroll as a full-time student (at least 12 hours each semester).
 You cannot receive the Federal Pell Grant at two separate schools during the same term.
 Any amount received at another school will have to be repaid.

 Recipients of all financial aid programs funded by the state of South Carolina have additional requirements.
 State financial programs include the SC LIFE Scholarship, Lottery Tuition Assistance, and SC Tuition Grants.
 Students are required to be enrolled in at least twelve hours each semester, with the exception of Lottery Tuition Assistance.

 |Half-time||6-8 hours per semester|